- Written by Dr.Mehmet Demircioglu

 After surgery, the recipient area should follow the clinic’s washing protocol first.
 Medicated shampoos and eczema treatments return only when the skin is closed enough and the clinic agrees.
 Ketoconazole shampoo after a hair transplant follows the same timing principle for dandruff treatment.

-Clinic promises with scalp eczema
+Risky clinic promises around scalp eczema

 No clinic should promise a normal result without first judging the scalp.
 Eczema may be mild and well controlled, or it may be active enough to change timing.
 A clinic that moves straight to graft numbers before asking about flares, scratching, medication, product reactions, and donor area involvement is skipping important information.

 I pay close attention to how the promise is made.
-When the answer is only “FUE is safe” or “we can do it anyway,” the explanation is too thin.
+If the answer is only “FUE is safe” or “we can do it anyway,” the explanation is too thin.
 A proper answer explains whether surgery is appropriate now, whether treatment should come first, and what would make the plan less safe.

 Photos alone are also limited.
 A photograph can show flakes or redness, but it may not show itch severity, broken skin, follicular openings, active scratching, or whether the diagnosis is correct.
 Planning a hair transplant from photos alone becomes especially risky when a medical scalp condition is involved.